Allium allergy: symptoms, causes, and management

 Diagnosing allium allergy typically involves a combination of medical history assessment, physical examination, and allergy testing.
 Skin prick tests or blood tests (specifically looking for allergen-specific IgE antibodies) can help identify sensitivity to Allium proteins.
 In some cases, an oral food challenge may be necessary under medical supervision to confirm the diagnosis.

-See also article Beef allergy: understanding the causes, symptoms, and management
+See also article Allergy and alcohol: understanding the connection

 Management and treatment